brettschoff/run-run-run/README.md

 ## Description

 Welcome to Run?, Run, Run! where you can race against the computer in a random event race.
-Through a lot of Javascript and some CSS and HTML I was able to make a racing game where you are being thrown obstacles at you that will either hinder you or help you.
-Right now there are currently only 7 random events that you may encounter but I plan on adding some more exciting events.
-I also plan on adding in more modifiers to affect the gameplay.
+Through a lot of Javascript and some CSS and HTML I was able to make a racing game where you are having obstacles thrown at you that will either hinder you or help you.
+Right now there are currently only 8 random events that you may encounter.

 ## How to Play!